 How ATP Works

 ATP analyzes attachment files (based on file types you specify on the BASIC > Virus Checking page) in the Barracuda ATP cloud and assigns a risk score.
 Infected files are sandboxed and deemed malicious by ATP when the service is enabled.
 Additionally, when you subscribe to the ATP service, you can view infected traffic on the BASIC > ATP Log page.
 The log provides the option to manually export a file in CSV format.
+Note that, with version 16.0 and higher, you can exempt trusted domains from going through ATP inspection on the BASIC > Virus Checking page.

 How to Get and Use ATP: